The Pit Heeler is the hybrid of the American Pitbull Terrier and the Australian Cattle Dog (most often referred to as the Blue Heeler).

 Due to their Blue Heeler ancestry, these dogs have been known to be biters.

-While they don’t always bite in an aggressive manner, it’s still not good to allow this as they often don’t recognize their own strength and could easily hurt somebody.
+While they don’t always bite aggressively, it’s still not good to allow this as they often don’t recognize their strength and could easily hurt somebody.

 These dogs have a very energetic temperament and can be quite emotional.
 If somebody is antagonizing them, they will usually give a threatening bark as a warning.